 Funded by the Government of Canada and in partnership with the Community Foundations of Canada, the United Way Centraide Canada, and the Canadian Red Cross, the ECSF is a $350 million initiative that has been supporting Canada Revenue Agency registered charities across the country since May.
 To date, the Community Foundation has awarded over $720,000 in ECSF grants to 35 charities serving vulnerable populations impacted by the COVID-19 pandemic.

 CRA registered charities working with individuals and groups who are experiencing heightened vulnerability due to the COVID-19 pandemic are eligible to apply for a grant through the Community Foundations of Canada's online platform.
-Charities interested in applying are asked to contact the Community Foundation’s Grants Coordinator Caitlin Gajdostik at firstname.lastname@example.org to discuss eligibility.
-The deadline to apply is Friday, October 30, 2020.
+Charities interested in applying are asked to contact the Community Foundation’s Grants Coordinator Caitlin Gajdostik at email@example.com to discuss eligibility.
+This grants program is no longer accepting applications.

 In this round, there are two different streams for applications to the ECSF.
 If you are part of a national or provincial organization, use this flowchart to learn which stream is most appropriate for your application.

 Awarding over $450,000 annually, the Community Priorities Fund sustains our biggest granting program.
 Support for this program comes from over fifty years of donations, beginning with the first gifts the Community Foundation received in 1966.
 Donors choose this fund as a way to allocate their gifts to support the needs of the day, as represented by applications for funding.
 This program supports a wide range of projects from communities throughout our region.

 Prior to filling out your application, please read through our Grant Application Guidelines to see if your project is eligible for funding.
 Your organization must be a CRA-recognized qualified donee or apply in partnership with a qualified donee to be eligible.
 Learn more about qualified donees here.